History of Lane Johnson in Timeline

 In 1985, Lane Johnson's former father-in-law, John Goodman, ended his career playing defensive end for the Pittsburgh Steelers.

 On May 8, 1990, David Lane Johnson was born.
-He is a professional football offensive tackle.
+He is an American professional football offensive tackle for the Philadelphia Eagles of the NFL.

 Others born on this day/year